They're Still Drawing Crazy-Looking Districts. Can't it Be Stopped?

 Schwarzenegger successfully fought and won redistricting reform in California, where citizens draw district maps independent of the politicians.
 He called it "a working system where Republicans and Democrats work more often together than they have in the past."

-Schwarzenegger has been working with former U.S. Attorney General Eric Holder, who aims to help mobilize Democrats on the issue, on a high-profile push to force redistricting reform nationwide.
-Other reform advocates are racing against the clock to get state maps redrawn before the 2018 and 2020 elections and fighting for new redistricting standards before the 2020 census kicks off a new round of maps nationwide.
+Former U.S. Attorney General Eric Holder, who aims to help mobilize Democrats on the issue, is also on a high-profile push to force redistricting reform nationwide.
+Other advocates are racing against the clock to get state maps redrawn before the 2018 and 2020 elections and fighting for new redistricting standards before the 2020 census kicks off a new round of maps nationwide.

 Purple State, Red Delegation

-Note: CORRECTION (Sept.
-22, 2017, 10:20 a.m.): An earlier version of this article misstated that Arnold Schwarzenegger and Eric Holder are working together on redistricting reform.
-Their efforts are separate.